-[c] Dr. M. Martins-Teixeira and Prof. I. Carvalho School of Pharmaceutical Sciences of Ribeirão Preto, University of São Paulo, Av do Café s/n, Monte Alegre, CEP 14040-903 studies show that Cu(I) participates in the reaction and is essential to achieve efficient catalytic stereocontrol.
+Dr. M. Martins-Teixeira and Prof. I. Carvalho [c] School of Pharmaceutical Sciences of Ribeirão Preto, University of São Paulo, Av do Café s/n, Monte Alegre, CEP 14040-903

 Supporting information for this article is given via a link at the end of the document.